🚨 Scam Guide · 2026

 How to Avoid

-• Use only ATMs inside banks -- Millennium BIM and BCI are reliable
+• Use only ATMs inside banks -- Millennium BIM and BCI are reliable.

-• Cover the keypad completely when entering your PIN
+• Cover the keypad completely when entering your PIN.

-• If your card gets stuck, call your bank immediately from your phone
+• If your card gets stuck, call your bank immediately from your phone.

-• Never let restaurant staff take your card out of your sight
+• Never let restaurant staff take your card out of your sight.

-• Set daily withdrawal limits and enable transaction alerts
+• Set daily withdrawal limits and enable transaction alerts.

-The Fake Police Drug Search
+The Avenida Marginal Fake-Drug Police Search

 ⚠️ High